ThomasCanning/jmap-serverless/docs/API_EXAMPLES.md

 # API Examples

 This document provides example commands for interacting with the JMAP server API.
+All examples use `jq` to pretty-print JSON responses.
+Use the `-s` (silent) flag with curl to suppress progress output when piping to `jq`.

 ## Base URL